tarikuamisganaw/sweeping-algorithms/pathmap-book/src/A.0002_smart_ptr_upgrade.md

 A `PayloadRef` is an 8-bit type used within a Chunk Format, that either refers to another chunk within the same node block (local link) or a slot within the `payloads_table` (external link or value).

+The simplest scheme would be for the high bit of a `PayloadRef` can indicate a local link if set, and an external link or value if not set.
+Then the remaining 7 bits becomes an index in either the `chunks_table` or the `payloads_table`.
+If we end up wanting more than 128 slots in the `payloads_table`, we can compare the 8-bit value against another constant, and subtract that constant to turn the `PayloadRef` into an index.

 A `PayloadRef` can have several sentinel values.
 These specific values were chosen to avoid interference with valid mappings onto indices in the other tables.
 If those tables change size, we can tweak these sentinels.

 - `ZERO_SIZED_VALUE = 0x7F`  Means "zero-size value exists here", and saves the need to actually fetch anything from the `payloads_table`.